 In common with all Local Authorities in Wales, the Isle of Anglesey County Council needs to manage a situation whereby the costs and demands of services are growing but the amount of funding available is reducing year-on-year.
-The Coronavirus pandemic is adding increased pressure, both financially and operationally, on the Council and it is unclear at this stage to what extent these financial pressures will be alleviated through additional funding.
+The Coronavirus pandemic is adding increased pressure, both financially and operationally on the Council and it is unclear at this stage to what extent these financial pressures will be alleviated through additional funding.
 Against this backdrop, the Council needs to manage growing demands for services, inflationary pressures, a need to invest in the local economy to promote growth and a desire to continually improve services.

 The Council has responded to the reduction in funding by making substantial savings in the last three years and continues to ensure, wherever possible, these are found through improving efficiency rather than impacting on services.
-The Council's Medium Term Financial Plan (MTFP) is reviewed and reported to Members in September and February each year to help plan how the Council will manage its finances with ongoing budgetary pressures and funding risks.
+The Council's Medium Term Financial Plan (MTFP) is reviewed and reported to Members in September and February each year to help plan how the Council will manage its finances with on-going budgetary pressures and funding risks.

 The Council's most recent MTFP (September 2019) included an assumption that there would be no increase in the Aggregate External Finance received from Welsh Government.
 The final settlement for 2020/21 resulted in an increase of 3.8% in the AEF.
 No indication has been given by Welsh Government as to the level of future funding and no assumption has been made at this point.
+The situation will be reviewed prior to the Executive approving the next MTFP in September 2020.
 It is likely that the demand for Council services will continue to increase, as will pay and price inflation.
 Some of these additional costs can be offset by increasing Council Tax but it is likely that further revenue budget savings will be required over the medium term.
 The Council will deliver the required savings by:-

-- Seeking to transfer provision of some services away from the Council, for example, to Town and Community Councils or the Third Sector; - Creating other bodies controlled by the Council to deliver services for some nonstatutory services; - Continuing to modernise and review schools; - To manage demand for social care and continuing to transform care for the elderly through extra-care facilities which promote independence and will reduce residential care placements; - Increasing the charges made to service users; - Stopping the provision of some non-statutory services; - Continuing to modernise the administration of the services and increasing transactions with the Council online or via AppMôn.
+- Seeking to transfer provision of some services away from the Council, for example, to Town and Community Councils or the Third Sector; - Creating other bodies controlled by the Council to deliver services for some nonstatutory services; - To continue to modernise and review schools; - To manage demand for social care and continue to transform care for the elderly through extra-care facilities which promote independence and will reduce residential care placements; - Increasing the charges made to service users; - Stopping the provision of some non-statutory services; - To continue to modernise the administration of the services and increase transactions with the Council online or via AppMôn.